MarkPearl/Blog_BookReviews/_posts/2016-08-09-Managing-Humans.md

 Silence.
 Sometimes it is best to be quiet and listen.
 When you are not sure where people are going with an idea or a chat, be quiet and listen.

+#### Bored People Quit ####

+You need to be able to answer 2 questions regarding each person on your team:
+1) Where are they going?
+2) What are you currently doing to get them there?

+Engineers don't like to get bored.
+Ways to avoid this:
+1) Keep an interesting problem squarely in front of them
+2) Let them experiment
+3) Sometimes they have to do boring things, but they can only take one for the team for so long

+Don't promise productive and creative time and then take it away.
+This accelerates boredom.

+Other things to do:
+- Aggressively remove noise.
+Protect them from random meetings, phone calls, etc.
+- Reguarly keep team members in the loop on what is going on

 ### More Info ###